Travellers at Aoraki Mount Cook in New Zealand

 Susan: Yeah, three of us were solo.

-Andrew: Well, that sounds, it sounds great.
-And so, just one last question, then, Susan.
+Just one last question, then, Susan.
 So, what advice or what tips would you give to other people thinking about a solo trip to New Zealand?
-And whether they’re practical tips about, you know, things to take or things not to take or just some kind of tips about, you know, mindset or, you know, that kind of thing, any tips?

-Susan: Well, my first tip would be to do it.
-Just absolutely go and do it.
-My second tip would be to do it with MoaTrek.
-Absolutely, you are treated genuinely like family.
-New Zealand is a really friendly country.
-New Zealanders love to engage with you, talk to you, and make you feel welcome.
-So, you’re not gonna have that problem as well.
-But with the MoaTrek group, I found that we were traveling like family.
-So, that was really wonderful.
-I think traveling to a country like New Zealand, it’s really, really good to take your sense of adventure.
-To say, “Yes, I am gonna try those new things, I am going to, if the opportunity to plunge into a lake occurs, let’s do that.
+I think travelling to a country like New Zealand, it’s really, really good to take your sense of adventure.
+To say, “Yes, I am going to try those new things, I am going to, if the opportunity to plunge into a lake occurs, let’s do that.
 If I get a chance to zip line let’s do it.”
-So, take a sense of adventure would be probably my biggest tip.

 Andrew: Awesome.
 And any practical tips?
 Was there any gear that you took and didn’t need or anything that you didn’t need and wished you had taken?

-Susan: Well, it’s certainly rainy than I was expecting it to be but that could perhaps be how New Zealand Springs work.
 So, I think I think it’s very important to pack for many seasons because you will get many seasons.
-If, you know, the Mount Cook day for example, we woke up and walked in snow and it was minus two degrees, and we traveled down to Queenstown where it was really beautiful and sunny and we were in T shirts.
-So, it’s really important to pack layers is I guess the way…the best way to be in an environment like New Zealand, so you can layer up when you’re in the cold bits and layer off when you’re back in the, the, the more climate areas.
-And plus when you go out on the many lakes, it can a bit chilly as well.
-So, definitely think about layers, light layers.
+The Mount Cook day for example, we woke up and walked in snow and it was minus two degrees, and we travelled down to Queenstown where it was really beautiful and sunny, and we were in T shirts.

 Andrew: Wow.
 Yeah.
 I remember you saying that.
 That’s beautiful, yeah.
 We should all live by that.